 OK, I have the diagnosis, what should I expect next?

 Well, again this can be different depending on the patient.
 The most common treatment for a Functional Disorder is a combination of medication, Neurological Physiotherapy Rehabilitation and Occupational Therapy, and Psychology.
 I’ll briefly explain these individually.

 There are a variety of medications which may be prescribed- antidepressants, neuropathic painkillers, anti-seizure, to cover a few.
 None of these are treating FND as a whole but are addressing elements of your condition.The main ones I want to talk about are antidepressants used as neuropathic painkillers (such as amitriptyline) which can be used to limit your daily general pain.
 Your initial reaction may be similar to mine- ‘I don’t want to take antidepressants, I’m not depressed!’.
 OK- so these are not being prescribed for their antidepressant qualities, but for their abilities to treat a variety of symptoms, predominantly severe pain and sleeping disorders.
-If these were prescribed under any other name, we wouldn’t be having this conversation, so try not to worry about it.
-I would encourage you to always be open and communicative with your doctor, the more you understand about the drugs you have been prescribed, the more confident you will be to take them.
+If these were prescribed under any other name, we wouldn’t be having this conversation, so (as hard as it may be) try not to worry about it.
+I would encourage you to always be open and communicative with your doctor, the more you understand about the drugs you have been prescribed, the more confident you will be in taking them.

-This helps reteach your brain and your nervous system how to do their jobs properly.
+This helps retrain your brain and your nervous system in how to correctly fulfil their roles.
 Your nurse and therapist will help you to work on exercises to strengthen parts of your body where you have lost sensation/mobility.
 This is by no means a passive treatment, you must be prepared to work hard and do your homework, but the success rates of neurological rehab are incredibly encouraging.

 Neuro Rehab is often undertaken in conjunction with...